steaks/blueprint-docs/docs/whyBlueprint.md

 ```

 ## Step 3: Implement Add a User
 Implement functionality to add a user.
 Reload users when a new user is added or when search input changes.
-Create an add user task.
-Trigger the users task when the add user task executes or when search state changes.
+Create an add user effect.
+Trigger the users effect when the add user effect executes or when search state changes.

 ```
 //server